List of Home and Away characters introduced in 2022

 Home and Away is an Australian television soap opera.
 It was first broadcast on the Seven Network on 17 January 1988.
 The following is a list of characters that appeared in 2022, by order of first appearance.
 All characters are introduced by the soap's executive producer, Lucy Addario.
 The 35th season of Home and Away began airing from 31 January 2022.
 Xander Delaney was introduced at the end of March, followed shortly after by his sibling Rose Delaney in early April and PK at the end of the month.
 Lyrik band members Bob Forsyth, Kirby Aramoana, Remi Carter, and Eden Fowler made their debuts in July.
 Bree Cameron and Heather Frazer arrived in August.
+Gary Morrow was introduced in October.